 - Rejected that art should copy nature – Cubism rejected the concept that the artist should copy nature or only show the traditional techniques or perspective of their world with their art and painting.

-- Reduced objects to their fractured form – Cubism reduced and fractured the objects they were painting into geometric forms and then would realign them into a shallow and almost relief-like space.
+- Reduced objects to their fractured form – Cubism reduced and fractured the objects they were painting into geometric forms and then realigned them into a shallow and almost relief-like space.

 - Uses multiple vantage points – The cubist artist would show the object from various or contrasting vantage points and not just one vantage point.

-- Changes how the world was seen through art – Through their art, the cubists challenged and changed how we see the world and how the artists saw the world.
+- Changes in how the world was seen through art – Through their art, the Cubists challenged and changed how we see the world and how the artists saw the world.

 - Several different types of cubism art evolved – Several kinds of cubism art also evolved as analytical cubism, synthetic cubism, and orphic cubism,